Impact Activities

 As a result of law reform in 2005, donor conceived people are now able, at age 18, to access identifying information about their donor.
 The first cohort of donor conceived people born since this legal change come of age in 2023.
 In addition, the growth of direct-to-consumer genetic testing, in conjunction with social media, is enabling people related through donor conception to identify and contact one another, outside of ‘official’ routes.
 In conjunction with stakeholders, we have identified a lack of support for donors and their families in relation to contact.

-Working with an established team (including representatives from the SEED Trust, Association of Reproductive Scientists, British Infertility Counsellors Association, British Fertility Society, and the Donor Conception Network) and drawing on our research with people affected by donor conception, members of the ConnecteDNA team are creating (with the support of a graphic designer) infographics and online materials to help donors and their families prepare for the possibility of contact.
-The resources will be made available on a dedicated webpage.
-The host organisation is yet to be finally agreed, but likely to be SEED Trust.
-We will also evaluate the effectiveness of our resources in order to create an evidence base for ongoing support offered by the stakeholders and to share with the UK’s regulator, the Human Fertilisation and Embryology Authority (HFEA).
+Working with an established team (including representatives from the Association of Reproductive & Clinical Scientists, the British Infertility Counsellors Association, the British Fertility Society, the SEED Trust, the Donor Conception Network, the Donor Conceived Register and Donor Conceived UK) and drawing on our research with people affected by donor conception, members of the ConnecteDNA team, (with the support of a graphic designer) have led the design and creation of a series of leaflets to help donors and their families prepare for the possibility of contact.
+The leaflets are available on the ‘Preparing for Contact’ page of this website

 We are working with representatives of the DCN in various ongoing collaborations, including: